 The Sad Puppies wanted more traditional, mainstream popular science fiction on the ballot.
 The more extreme Rabid Puppies, who have ties with the Gamergate movement, were about creating chaos.
 So their bloc included ridiculous-sounding works: both to mock the awards and stack the ballot to prevent more diverse books being nominated.

 Both groups’ gripe is with contemporary trends in science fiction toward more literary works with progressive themes.
-Vox Day, leader of the Rabid Puppies, complains that about “soft science majors (lit and humanities degrees) using SF/F as a tool to critically examine and vivisect 21st century Western society”.
+Vox Day, leader of the Rabid Puppies, complains that “publishers have been trying to pass off romance in space and left-wing diversity lectures as science fiction”.
+Last year’s leader of the Sad Puppies, Brad R. Torgersen, likewise complains about “soft science majors (lit and humanities degrees) using SF/F as a tool to critically examine and vivisect 21st century Western society”.
 The Hugos, he says, are being used as an “affirmative action award”.

 A significant number of those “soft science majors” writing “left-wing diversity lectures” are, of course, women.
 Female authors have dominated science fiction awards of late.